NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 - `Standardtittel`  (uniform title  e.g., treaty, contract).

 When using an authority register, the publisher’s full name should also be provided.
-The place and/or year of publication can be added in parentheses after the name.
-Example:
-National Library (Oslo, 1984).

 Explanation of *authority* information:
 - `source`: The name of the authority file from which the value is taken, provided as a plain text string.